 Further states are defined as safe countries of origin by Governmental order (Herkunftsstaaten-Verordnung, HStV).
 As per the version, amended on 1 July 2019 these are:

 - The Republic of North Macedonia;

 The Accelerated Procedure is applied in cases where the safe country of origin concept is applicable, and the Federal Administrative Court (BVwG) has to decide within 7 calendar days on the suspensive effect of appeals against negative decisions.
 In such procedures, asylum seekers have access to free legal assistance where applications are rejected.
 Legal advisers have to organise interpreters.
 As of 2021, the Federal Agency (BBU-GmbH) will be in charge of providing legal assistance in these cases, as already mentioned above.
 The procedure may be accelerated, but there are no exceptional time limits for deciding such applications.

-In 2019, 1,330 applications have been submitted by applicants originating from 17 different “safe countries of origins”, which represents 10.6% of the total numbers of applications for international protection.
-The largest numbers of applications were lodged by the following nationalities: Georgia (327), Ukraine (228) and Algeria (163).
-This marks a slight increase compared to 2018, where Austria had received a total of 1,190 applications for international protection lodged by asylum seekers origination from 16 different safe countries of origin, which represented 9% of the total number of applications in 2018.
+In 2020, 1,668 applications have been submitted by applicants originating from 17 different “safe countries of origins”, which represents 11.8% (compared to 10.6% in 2019) of the total numbers of applications for international protection.
+The largest numbers of applications were lodged by the following nationalities: Morocco (714), Algeria (370) and Tunisia (154).

 Defined as states party to the EU Treaties: Article 2(1)(18) AsylG.